orangejuice/blog/data/activity/movie-椒麻堂会-2021/record.en.md

 date: 2023-01-20 17:02:16+08:00
 douban:
   rating: 8.6
-  subtitle: 2021 / Hong Kong, China, France / Drama / Directed by Jiu Jingjing /
-    Starring Yi Sicheng and Guan Nan
+  subtitle: 2021 / Hong Kong China France / Drama / Qiu Jiongjiong / Yi Sicheng Guan Nan
 ---

-After watching 'The Meeting at Pepper and Szechuan Hall' through tw nfcloud, I was left in a state of nothingness.
-The film is an almost perfect combination of movie and Sichuan opera, with the director's unfettered imagination resulting in a surrealistic blend of reality and fantasy.
-Spanning over half a century, the movie presents a whirl of life's joys and sorrows as fleeting as smoke.
-Without a doubt, this film is one of the best Chinese-language films of the decade, with some even comparing it to 'Farewell My Concubine'.
-Regardless of whether it reaches greatness, 'The Meeting at Pepper and Szechuan Hall' is worth a watch.
-9.5 out of 10.
+Watched 'Jiao Ma Tang Hui' via tw nfcloud and was left feeling completely void.
+The film combines Sichutan Opera and cinema nearly perfectly, showcasing the director's boundless imagination.
+Reality and fantasy intertwine in the most absurd and extraordinary ways.
+This 3-hour movie spans over half a century, depicting the changing tides of life and the myriad of human emotions, as ephemeral as clouds and smoke.

+Undoubtedly one of the best Chinese-language films of the decade, some even compare it to 'Farewell My Concubine'.
+Whether it reaches the heights of greatness or not, 'Jiao' is definitely worth watching, 9.5